 When to Use Low ISO

-Whenever you do not use a high ISO.
+The short answer: Whenever you don’t need a high ISO.

-Hopefully, I managed to explain this simple enough without scaring you away.
-ISO could be a very technical subject, and we could go much more into the details, but I don’t see that as a benefit, especially not if you are a beginner.
-If you want more technical information there are lots of articles on this subject out there.
+I know that ISO can be a very technical subject, but I hope I was able to explain it understandably.
+We could go much more into the details, but I don’t see that as a benefit.
+Especially not if you are a beginner.

 Let’s sum things up a little: